KrisKasprzak/Adafruit_ILI9341_Keypad/README.md

   <br>
   // MyNumberPad.setMinMax(float MininumValue, float MaximumValue); // want bound checks?
   <br>
-  // MyNumberPad.setDecimalPlaces(3); // want control over the digits displayed (default is 2)?
   <br>
   // use the value property to set the initial value if desired
   <br>